 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion. approach integrating mathematics and science.
 All AIMS activities are designed around a Model of Learning that includes hands-on activities relating to the real world, recording and working with data, representing data in graph or pictorial form, and engaging in higher - order processes to make meaning of the activity.
-Lessons and Activities: Graphing Lab Experiments (3-5) Budgeting Student Store (4-5) Junior Achievement Program (Everyday/Business Math) (K-5) Planning a Garden (Area and Perimeter) (2-5) Puppet and Costume Design (Area and Measurement) (K-5) Geometry (General and Space Geometry) (3-5) Algebra (Problem-Solving) (4-5) Model Construction (K-5) Architecture and Design (2-5) Guest Speakers (Engineers and Mathematicians) (K-5) Mural Creation (3-5, Art and Math) Aeronautical Design (3-5) Circuitry Design (2-5) The Economics of Recycling (5) The Economics of School Lunch (5) The Agriculture Industry in CA (4-5) Small Farming and Measurement (4-5) Theater, Set and Costume Design Using Math Skills (1-5) Puppet Creation and Math (K-3) This intervention is a small group activity.
-Professional individuals will be recruited to
+Lessons and Activities: Graphing Lab Experiments (3-5) Budgeting Student Store (4-5) Junior Achievement Program (Everyday/Business Math) (K-5) Planning a Garden (Area and Perimeter) (2-5) Puppet and Costume Design (Area and Measurement) (K-5) Geometry (General and Space Geometry) (3-5) Algebra (Problem-Solving) (4-5) Model Construction (K-5) Architecture and Design (2-5) Guest Speakers (Engineers and Mathematicians) (K-5) Mural Creation (3-5, Art and Math) Aeronautical Design (3-5) Circuitry Design (2-5) The Economics of Recycling (5) The Economics of School Lunch (5) The Agriculture Industry in CA (4-5) Small Farming and Measurement (4-5) Theater, Set and Costume Design Using Math Skills (1-5) Puppet Creation and Math (K-3)